 Harder (Progression)

 - Weighted Floor Wipers: Hold a barbell or pair of dumbbells locked out above your chest while performing the leg sweep.
 This adds an isometric chest and tricep challenge on top of the core demand.
-But only attempt this once you can do 10 clean bodyweight reps per side.
-Seriously.
+Only attempt this once you can do 10 clean bodyweight reps per side.

 - Floor Wipers with Pause: Add a 3-second hold at the bottom of each side before returning to center.
 That isometric pause eliminates any residual momentum and intensifies oblique activation substantially.
 Three seconds doesn't sound like much until you're doing it.